Solutions The best route to security compliance

 • Availability Controls

-Structures, reporting lines, appropriate authorities and responsibilities should be established by management with board oversight, and the organisation should show a commitment to attracting, developing and retaining capable employees in alignment with its objectives.
+Management should establish structures, reporting lines, appropriate authorities, and responsibilities with board oversight.
+The organisation should also be committed to attracting, developing, and retaining capable employees in alignment with its objectives.

-Accountability is also key for this criteria – the organisation should be able to demonstrate how individuals are accountable for their control responsibilities.
+Accountability is also key for these criteria – the organisation should be able to demonstrate how individuals are accountable for their control responsibilities.

-Communication and information criteria require that your organisation or entity obtains (or generates) and uses appropriate, quality information to support the functioning of internal control.
+Communication and information criteria require that your organisation or entity obtain (or generate) and use appropriate, quality information to support internal control.
 Internal communications should include the internal control objectives and responsibilities necessary to support the functioning of internal control.

 The organisation should also communicate with external parties regarding any matters impacting the functioning of internal control.

 The organisation should clearly identify objectives to enable the identification and assessment of risks related to your objectives.
-This includes identifying risks to the achievement of your objectives across the full organisation, and analysing risks to determine how they should be managed.
+This includes identifying risks to achieving your objectives across the full organisation and analysing risks to determine how they should be managed.

-You should also be able to demonstrate that your organisation considers the potential for fraud when assessing risks to the achievement of your objectives, and identify and assess changes that could significantly impact the system of internal control.
+You should also be able to demonstrate that your organisation considers the potential for fraud when assessing risks to achieving your objectives and identify and assess changes that could significantly impact the internal control system.

 Your organisation should choose, develop and execute ongoing and/or separate assessments to determine whether the elements of internal control are present and operational.